Beyond the Sottile-Sturmfels degeneration of a semi-infinite Grassmannian: Introduction

 Our approach is to combine the results in~\cite{SS} with certain order theoretic tools which have proved useful in the finite case.
 Namely, the two most explicit and well-studied degenerations of Grassmannians are known to be toric varieties of \textit{poset polytopes}: polytopes associated with a poset, a notion introduced in~\cite{Stanley} and generalized in~\cite{ABS,FaF,FFLP}.
 The first of these two degenerations is originally due to~\cite{S} with its key properties obtained in~\cite{GL,KM}.
 In particular, in~\cite{GL} this degeneration was realized as the \textit{Hibi variety}~\cite{H} of a distributive lattice $\mathcal L$.
 However, the Hibi toric variety is known to correspond to the order polytope (a type of poset polytope) of the poset $Q$ whose lattice of order ideals is isomorphic to $\mathcal L$ (see~\cite{wiki}).
 This poset $Q$ is described explicitly in~\cite{FL}.

 The second degeneration is the toric variety of the FFLV polytope~\cite{FFL1} originally obtained in~\cite{FFL2} and made explicit in~\cite{FFFM}.
 An observation due to~\cite{ABS,FL} is that this toric variety corresponds to the chain polytope (another type of poset polytope) of the same poset $Q$.
 Now, a toric degeneration of the semi-infinite Grassmannian is obtained in~\cite{SS} as the Hibi variety of another distributive lattice $\tilde{\mathcal L}$.
 Motivated by the finite case we propose to find the poset $\tilde Q$ corresponding to $\tilde{\mathcal L}$ in the mentioned sense and to look for degenerations of the semi-infinite Grassmannian among the toric varieties of other poset polytopes of $\tilde Q$.
 One such degeneration is indeed found, the corresponding polytope is, however, not an order or a chain polytope but a more general kind of poset polytope defined in~\cite{FaF,FFLP}.
+Here it is worth mentioning that the degeneration in~\cite{SS} restricts to the degeneration in~\cite{S,GL,KM} (one has an embedding of flat families) and the same holds for the degeneration constructed here and the degeneration in~\cite{FFL2,FFFM}.

 Recall that the Grassmannian is the $\Proj$ of the Pl\"ucker algebra $\cP$ and the semi-infinite Grassmannian is the $\Proj$ of the semi-infinite Pl\"ucker algebra $\tilde\cP$.
 Hence, flat degenerations of these varieties can be obtained as $\Proj$ of initial algebras of $\cP$ and $\tilde\cP$.
 In this paper we successively discuss the four mentioned degenerations (two finite and two semi-infinite), all in similar fashion.
 In each case we first define a monomial order such that the initial terms of the standard generators of $\cP$ or $\tilde\cP$ generate the respective initial algebra $\mathcal A$ (i.e.\ the generators form a \textit{sagbi basis}).
 Next we consider a poset and one of its poset polytopes $\Pi$ such that the toric ring of $\Pi$ is isomorphic to $\mathcal A$.
 This implies that the toric variety of $\Pi$ is a flat degeneration of the (semi-infinite) Grassmannian.
 After that we use general properties of poset polytopes to obtain a basis in the (semi-infinite) Pl\"ucker algebra.
 The basis is parametrized by increasing sequences of order ideals in the poset which in each of the cases are visualized as tableaux satisfying some sort of semistandardness condition.